Marc D. Dixon

 Works in Progress

-Labor Politics in the Industrial Midwest from the 1950s to the Present
+Labor Rights in the American Midwest, 1950s to the Present